iagoestevezvigo/first_extension/README.md

 # first_extension
-I will create an extension that will save money of a lot of people
+I will create an extension that will save people a lot of money